The 12 best lightweight foundations of 2024 for a fresh and radiant complexion

 When it comes to the formulas of lightweight foundations, they aren’t packed full of pigment like a typical full-coverage base, which means there is more space for extra ingredients.
 Not only will these enhance the finish of your foundation but also improve the all-round health of your complexion.
 The ones to look out for are:

-• Antioxidants: Antioxidants, including vitamins C and E, can shield skin from a type of cell called free radicals, which are emitted by pollution, UV rays and blue light, for example.
-If the skin isn’t protected, these free radicals can damage our healthy cells, accelerating the look of fine lines and hyperpigmentation.
+• Antioxidants: Antioxidants, including vitamins C and E, shield skin from free radicals, which are emitted by pollution, UV rays and smoke.
+Free radicals can damage our healthy cells, accelerating the look of fine lines and hyperpigmentation.
 Antioxidants do their best work during the day when our skin is most exposed to these kinds of stressors.

 • Hyaluronic acid: This is a kind of ingredient called a humectant, which means it works like a magnet to attract water into the skin and hold it there.
 Small but mighty, a single molecule of hyaluronic acid can hold up to a thousand times its weight in water.